AD0791/formation/Mosh/Javascript-begin/JavaS.md

 console.log(irate)
 ```

-> Best practice:  If you don't need to reassing the value of a variable.
+> Best practice:  If you don't need to reassine the value of a variable.
 Use "const" when you a declaring and initiate the value of the variable.

 ## Primtives and References types